ravimalb/fc-gphog/README.md

 # FCGPHOG; Fused-Color Gabor Pyramidal Histogram of Oriented Gradients.
-FCGPHOG is a variant of HOG descriptor which uses multiple Gabor filters by rotating with a constant angle in the kernel.
+FCGPHOG is a color variant of HOG descriptor which uses multiple Gabor filters by rotating with a constant angle in the kernel.
 It uses multiple color spaces and principal component analysis (PCA) for the dimensionality reduction.

 ## Features:
 1. Can generate HOG